Implementation Profile for BankID Identity Providers within the Swedish eID Framework

 3.2.
 Automatic Start of the BankID Client

-When an operation is initiated where the BankID client (app or desktop program) is on the same device as the user agent (web browser) the Identity Provider SHOULD attempt to "auto start" the BankID client as described in [BankID_Spec].
+When an operation is initiated where the BankID client (app or desktop program) is on the same device as the user agent (web browser) the Identity Provider SHOULD attempt to "auto start" the BankID client as described in the BankID guide.

-Auto starting the BankID app from a mobile device requires the built-in web browser to be used to guarantee full support, see section 3.1 of [BankID_Spec].
-If the Identity Provider detects that the user is not using the platform's default browser it SHOULD prompt for the personal identity number and ask the user to manually start the BankID app (and switch back to the browser after the BankID operation).
+Auto starting the BankID app from a mobile device requires the built-in web browser to be used to guarantee support.
+If the Identity Provider detects that the user is not using the platform's default browser it MAY ask the user to manually start the BankID app (and switch back to the browser after the BankID operation).

 A BankID Identity Provider MUST include a Cancel-button in the user interface enabling the possibility for the user to cancel the BankID operation.